 Emergency Operation Plans by site may vary.
-You are to follow the plan of your clinical site.
-Speak with your supervisor about disaster protocol at your assigned location.
+Fellows are to follow the plan at their clinical site.
+Fellows should speak with site supervisor about disaster protocol at their assigned location.
 Additionally, the Program Director will send updates of any campus closures due to weather conditions.
-Emergency contact information has to be submitted to the Program Manager.
+Up to date emergency contact information has to be submitted to the Program Manager, Glendy Perez.

-Due Process & Grievance Process
+Due Process Policy